lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 }
 ```

-### The Router's ViewController
+### The Router ViewController's Role

 The Router's ViewController initiates the Segue of the child.
-In the case of displaying the selected item, sends the `id` via the `sender` parameter:
+In the case of displaying the selected item, it sends the `id` via the `sender` parameter, to avoid storing it in a property.

 ```swift
 private enum RootRouterSegue: String {